Senior School (Secondaire 2)

 The Swiss maturité interne section

-The curriculum for the cantonal maturité (French or bilingual French/English) implements a programme that complies with or even goes beyond the institutional requirements defined by the Department of Public Education leading students to a degree that opens without examination the doors of all Swiss universities.
+The curriculum for the cantonal maturité (French or bilingual French/English) implements a programme that complies with the institutional requirements defined by the Department of Public Education leading students to a degree that opens without examination the doors of all Swiss universities.

 The French Baccalaureate Section